 If your subject line is similar in length, structure, and visual appearance as others, it's very likely to be grouped with those others and ignored.

-To stand out, you need to be different.
+To make your email marketing campaigns stand out, you need to be different.
 Try icons in your subject lines.
 Use only two words.
 Use all lowercase or all caps.
 Most marketers grasp this intuitively after years of experience, so you should be happy to learn there is some science to back up your intuition.

 Method 3: Don't Habituate Your Subscribers (Operant Conditioning)

 Think of a brand that sends you email.
 Now imagine that each one of their emails had the subject line "Stuff from Brand X." Right after signing up, you would open, since the original interest is still there, but this original interest will quickly fade.
 Unless you form a strong emotional connection to Brand X, you're unlikely to pay attention to "Stuff from Brand X" when you see it in your inbox unless you've got nothing better to do (equally unlikely).

 Just like you've learned to ignore the particular smudges on that stop sign right next to your house, or the number of stairs you climb to get to your office, you've learned to ignore this subject line, since it's predictable and unchanging.
 Your brain is helping you by programming itself to ignore things that don't provide relevant information to your life.